Verdify

 Telemetry and logs

-Define the events that must be logged: inputs, recommendations, approvals, overrides, exceptions, system-of-record updates, and scorecard outcomes.
+Define the events that must be logged: inputs, source material, recommendations, approvals, overrides, exceptions, feedback, system-of-record updates, and outcome metrics.

 Regulated-data posture

-Do not move regulated, confidential, or customer-sensitive data into model workflows without explicit review, documented controls, and client approval.
+Do not move regulated, confidential, or customer-sensitive data into AI workflows without explicit review, documented controls, and client approval.

 Incident review

-Create an exception taxonomy and review cadence so bad recommendations, missing evidence, drift, and approval failures become operating signals.
+Create an exception taxonomy and review cadence so bad recommendations, missing evidence, drift, and approval failures become learning signals.

 What Verdify will not do